Sole Trader Business Loans

 Can a Sole Trader Get a Business Loan?

-Sole traders can certainly qualify for a business loan but finding an appropriate lender to borrow money from is generally harder than it is for limited companies – particularly on an unsecured basis.
+Sole traders can certainly qualify for a business loan but finding an appropriate lender to borrow money from is generally harder than it is for limited companies – particularly on an unsecured basis for sole traders.
 This is due to a few factors; sole traders typically generate less income (which can make it difficult to qualify for sizable loans to boost growth), they are perceived as ‘high risk’ when compared to other business types, and many traditional lenders will refuse to lend on the basis of transaction data from bank statements alone.

 Sole trader loan requirements aren’t much different to that for limited companies.
 The fact that banks don’t differentiate between sole trader loans and limited company loans is actually one of the major stumbling blocks preventing sole traders from accessing finance.
 They expect sole traders to be able to provide a comprehensive suite of financial statements in order to qualify for a loan.
 Banks will thoroughly investigate your finances with a fine tooth comb just to look for the smallest details to deny their services.